aubergene/sonicode/README.md

 ## How to run

-Open `sonicode.maxpat` in Max 8, further instructions are within the patch
+Open `barcode.maxpat` in Max 8, further instructions are within the patch

-##